Andreas Hermes: Nazi Germany

 In March 1933, even before the passage of the Ermächtigungsgesetz he resigned from the Reichstag in protest against Nazi policies.
 He was arrested, charged and, on 12 July, sentenced to four months in prison for his opposition to the Nazis.
 He then was either affected by an amnesty, or released as his time served in jail counted towards the sentence, according to different sources.
 He resigned from his positions in the agricultural organizations and in 1936 emigrated to Colombia.
-There he worked as an economic advisor to the government in Bogota from 1936–39.
+There he worked as an economic advisor to the government in Bogotá from 1936 to 1939.
 He returned to Germany to collect his family, but the eruption of World War II prevented his departure back to South America.

+He soon joined the circle around the Catholic Ketteler House in Cologne.
 From 1942, Hermes was in touch with members of the resistance like Carl Friedrich Goerdeler and the Kreisau Circle.
 Immediately after 20 July 1944 he was arrested and on 11 January 1945 sentenced to death for being an active member of the conspiracy to kill Hitler.
 In one of Goerdeler's lists he was named as a post-putsch minister for agriculture.
 However, his wife succeeded in delaying his execution until the Red Army occupied Berlin.